Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 It is recognized, however, that in most cases, benefits are defined independent of the value of the Fund assets.
 The Fund assets serve as security that awarded benefits will be met and are, in effect, held in trust for injured workers.

 The board of directors has appointed a Finance and Investment Committee.
-It is responsible to ensure that the Fund is managed in accordance with this policy and in the related policies, directives and OCIO Agreement.
+It is responsible to ensure the Fund is managed in accordance with this policy and related policies, directives and OCIO Agreement.

 The policy set out in this statement will be reviewed by the Finance and Investment Committee every 12 months, or more frequently if deemed appropriate, to ensure that it remains reasonable.